CaChannel/CaChannel/docs/source/cachannel.rst

    :synopsis: Low level operation to channel access C library

 This is a module to present the interface of low level channel access C library.
 As such, :mod:`ca` module interface can change without notice.
-It is discouraged to reply on it.
+It is discouraged to rely on it.
 However these macros defined in *cadef.h* and *db_access.h* are guaranteed.

 Data Types